 Google’s Chrome browser is undoubtedly one of its most successful products.
 The popularity of Chrome is enough that the company can sell Chromebooks that essentially can only run Chrome.
 Chrome is based on Chromium, which is an open-sourced web browser from Google.
 Essentially, the difference is that Chrome is not open-sourced, Chromium is.
 This means Google controls how Chrome works, and nobody else.
 But it makes Chromium available for those who want to build upon the already existing browser.
 This has resulted in many web browsers for desktops that are based on Chromium.
 They might look very different but are pretty much Google Chrome with a different skin.
-If you’re looking for an open source web browser for Linux, which are not based on Chromium, we’ve got you covered.
+If you’re looking for an open-source non-Chromium web browser for Linux, we’ve got you covered 5 great options.

 2. Tor Browser

-If you’ve ever done an extensive research on available web browser choices, the name Tor Browser may have appeared somewhere.
+If you’ve ever done extensive research on the available non-Chromium web browsers for Linux, the name Tor Browser may have appeared somewhere.
 It’s a privacy-focused open source web browser which is essentially an older Firefox, made to use the Tor anonymity network.
 The network is used to avoid tracking and censorship by governments or another organization.
 Tor hides the source and destination of your Internet traffic.
 This may sound familiar to Heisenberg’s uncertainty principle but it prevents anyone from knowing both your location and the content you’re viewing.
 It is still possible to know one of these two, but not both.
 Some people may advise you to not use Tor because only criminals need it, but that couldn’t be farther from the truth.

 This is another light-weight open source web browser with a built-in ad-blocker.
 QupZilla is based on the based on QtWebEngine which implements some of Chromium’s API into Qt while leaving aside unnecessary parts like the auxiliary services which communicate with Google.
-QupZilla is available not only for the various Linux distributions but also other operating systems.
+QupZilla is available not only for the various Linux distributions but also for other operating systems.
 The browser mimics the look of the system to seem like an integrated part which you’ll appreciate, no matter which Linux distribution you’re using.
-It has lesser number of features than Midori, but most people will find it more natural to use.
+It has a lesser number of features than Midori, but most people will find it more natural to use.
 Taking a cue from Opera it has a “Speed Dial” feature.
 Apart from that, there are tabs, a bookmark manager, and a download manager.

 5. GNOME Web